 This block explores the practical and conceptual principles of practice management.
 The student will analyze the advanced practice nurse's leadership role in adopting these principles that affect the legal and ethical standards for practice.
-An emphasis on how the socio-economic aspects of healthcare influence healthcare policy.
-In addition, students examine how healthcare management tools such as quality improvement, risk management, interprofessional collaboration, and healthcare finance affect healthcare delivery models and will be utilized by the advanced practice nurse.3 credits didactic assessment that addresses the biopsychosocial, cultural, and spiritual needs of the client.
-Students will begin to formulate differential diagnoses for accurately identifying actual or potential health problems for these populations.
-Experiential learning is enhanced through the direct application of the skills and knowledge offered by this course.
-This course includes a 3-day on-campus residency experience.
-5 credits didactic
+An emphasis on how the socioeconomic aspects of healthcare influence healthcare policy.
+In addition, students examine how healthcare management tools such as quality improvement, risk management, interprofessional collaboration, and healthcare finance affect healthcare delivery models and will be utilized by the advanced practice nurse.
+3 credits didactic